spectrocloud/librarium/packages/docs/content/06-integrations/00-external-dns.md

 # Prerequisites

-Providers have to be setup for this pack to get deployed and work seamlessly.
-For a list of supported providers and the prerequisites to be setup, visit [providers](https://github.com/kubernetes-sigs/external-dns#status-of-providers) section
+Providers have to be set up for this pack to get deployed and work seamlessly.
+For a list of supported providers and the prerequisites to be set up, visit [providers](https://github.com/kubernetes-sigs/external-dns#status-of-providers) section

 ## Components